JamesBremner/await/README.md

  - Use a functor.
 That is a class with a method `void operator()()`
  - Use a lambda.
 This looks like `[]{ ...code... }`

+## Timed wait
+A frequent use case is to run a handler function after a specified wait time.
+For this, the cAwait provides a convenience method

+            /** non-blocking wait for a time, then run function in execution thread
+             * @param[in] msecs to wait before running hanler
+             * @param[in] handler function to run after wait */
+            void operator()(
+                int msecs,
+                std::function<void()> handler)

 ## Synchronization

 No synchronization is usually required.